Trip Summary and Itinerary Map

 Day 7: First sights of South Georgia

 South Georgia will come in sight!
 Though extremely isolated, it has amazing scenery ranging from high mountains and mighty glaciers to deep fjords and low-lying grassland.
+If the weather is favourable, we would aim to visit one of the following sites in the late afternoon:

 Days 8-10: South Georgia